ga4gh/ga4gh-schemas/doc/source/api/metadata.rst

   the schema, however there is no `Sample` object defined in metadata.
 - There has been DWG discussion about proposing a new role for the `Dataset` object.
-- Life cycle and version management of metadata objects is not clearly defined.
+- Lifecycle and version management of metadata objects is not clearly defined.
 This includes the use of timestamps.
 - `Experiment` object is currently copied into the `ReadGroup` object.
-  Given metadata becomes a chain of objects associate with the data, coping records seems less that ideal.
+  Given metadata becomes a chain of objects associated with the data, copying records seems less that ideal.